seydi-ahmed/learn_docker_on_lewagon/Readme.md

 - isolates the container on the rest of the machine environment
 - multiple containers can be run on a single machine

+## who do you need containers
+scalability
+- easily deploy to many servers with no extra configuration needded
+- handle all trafic without incurring costs on unused servers
+- reduce downtime for your project

+## how do we create a container

 ## link:
 https://start.lewagon.com/